Frequently Asked Questions

 I take a 20% non-refundable deposit for orders over £500.
-For all other orders, I currently don’t take a deposit and trust that pay in full on of before you collect the finished work.
+For all other orders, I currently don’t take a deposit and expect pay in full on or before you collect the finished work.

 I’ll send you the invoice on completion.
 You need to pay before or on collection of your work.

 How long does it take from drop off to collection?

 Please allow three to four weeks from drop-off to collection.
 You may get your work before that; three weeks allows for delays in supplies, teaching days in between, and bigger projects.

 Please don’t leave birthday gifts or wedding surprises for the last minute.
 “Can I have it by Friday” isn’t always going to work!
 However, if you want to get something framed for a special event, or need a piece sooner, then let me know as soon as possible and I can see what the schedule is like.

 Christmas Orders: Don’t leave Christmas orders to the last minute.
 Generally, I take last orders for Christmas in the first week of December.